-Patients that are critically sick, or have met with an accident, or basically facing a medical emergency are rushed between hospitals.
+Patients that are critically sick, have met with an accident, or facing a medical emergency are rushed between hospitals.
 This is an unavoidable aspect of an emergency department so that the patient can receive emergency treatment on the spot.
 Patients in this condition are at a higher risk of fatality or morbidity during transfers or transportation, which is why an Emergency Unit is needed at the hospital

 For many patients, emergency medical intervention at the right time in the golden hour can reduce the mortality rate, optimize treatment costs, and enhance treatment results.
 Because of this, an emergency room (ER) is a crucial component of every reputable, properly sized hospital.

 An ED differs from most other hospital departments in that it requires unique tools and methods.
 Patients usually have unstable states when they arrive, necessitating prompt treatment.
 They might not be aware of their blood type, allergies, or medical history since they might be asleep.
 ED staff members are taught to function fast and efficiently even when given limited information.
 EMTs, paramedics, and other pre-hospital care providers who are periodically stationed in an ED must communicate well with ED staff as well.

 What should a Critical Care Unit ideally consist of?